Legal claims for reparations

 Communities and survivors

 We engage with frontline support organisations based to refer and signpost survivors who are in contact with us.
 We are growing our networks to continue engaging with survivor-led groups and to support their priorities.
 After undertaking research on the views of torture survivors in the UK regarding what ‘justice’ means to them, we produced a report Whose Justice?
-Reflections from UK-based survivors of torture, which will form the basis of our work to improve the support provided to survivors through the legal process.
+Reflections from UK-based survivors of torture, which will form the basis of our work to improve the support provided to survivors through the legal process, and which led to the development of a Survivors’ of Torture Manifesto.
 We are working jointly with Freedom from Torture on a project to promote access to justice for survivors, improve the quality of legal advice available to them (including in relation to accountability and reparations for torture), and to provide support for survivors’ own advocacy efforts.